Zaeem-Malik/IT-Helpdesk-Ticketing-Lab/README.md

 ## Overview

-Simulate a real-world IT help desk environment using a ticketing system.
+Simulate a real-world IT help desk environment using Spiceworks Cloud Help Desk to manage and resolve support tickets.

 ## Objective